What Smells Do San Tan Valley Mosquitoes Hate?

 What Scents Repel Mosquitoes?

-There are several common essential oils that work wonders at repelling mosquitoes.
+There are several common essential oils that work wonders at repelling mosquitoes, and keeping them away.
 These smells are hated by mosquitoes and will help keep you and your family safe from bites when enjoying time outdoors:

 - Citronella: A common ingredient in many store-bought repellants, citronella oil is hated by mosquitoes and can even be used to help heal mosquito bites.